mphuget/Todo/README.md

-Chapter 15: Move code to controllers
+Chapter 16: Read all the todos